Croxteth Hall: History

 The walled garden is home to what remains of the Liverpool Botanics.
 This is one of the oldest horticultural collections in Britain, founded by William Roscoe in 1802.
 Amongst the tropical plants is the National Collection of Dracaena (dragon trees); there are orchids and the National Collection of Codiaeum; pelargoniums and the National Collection of Solenostemon (coleus) as well as a rich collection of bromeliads.
 Liverpool was once world-famous for its orchids as the collection is composed mainly of wild collected species rather than the more usual garden hybrids.

 In March 2013, it was announced that a £400,000 programme would be undertaken to restore the damaged Queen Anne wing which was gutted by fire in 1952.

 Liverpool City Council announced in 2017 that they were looking for bids from developers to manage the hall and park with the facility costing the council over £1 million a year to run.
 By January 2018, two bids had been submitted to run the hall and park, one of which planned to use the facility as a luxury hotel, spa and wedding venue.
 However, by March 2018 the council announced plans to run the facility itself, aiming to develop it into a tourist attraction, hosting concerts, fairs and markets.

 The hall had to have urgent structural work undertaken during the summer of 2020 when an engineering report discovered that repairs were needed to chimney breasts, guttering and roof linings, costing around £650,000.

 Future

 Liverpool City Council announced a public consultation in August 2022 as to how the park and hall could be used and generate more revenue.
 The public were invited to give their views on a number of ideas, including the creation of a pet crematorium, paid parking and the types of events they would like to see held there.

 The park

-The park is listed at Grade II.
+The park is listed at Grade II, and is a country park.
 It also contains Mull Wood, which is part of the 85 ha Croxteth Local Nature Reserve.
 In partnership with Lancashire Wildlife Trust, the reserve was doubled in size.
 This allows people better access to the reserve areas and include new habitats within the reserve.
 One of the improvements to Mull Wood is the sowing of a Wildflower Meadow, situated near the Old Kennels.